Information about the accreditation exam.

 Structure

-The exam has three parts:
+The exam has 3 parts:

-To pass, a candidate must gain an overall mark of 80%, with a minimum of 65% in each part, including a minimum of 65% in each component of the MANUSCRIPT part (extract, author queries and style sheet).
+• a minimum of 65% in each part, including a minimum of 65% in each component of the MANUSCRIPT part (extract, author queries and style sheet)

 Format